Warriors' McKinnie Rises From Basketball Obscurity To NBA Finals

 The 26-year-old grew up in Chicago.
 He played two seasons at Eastern Illinois before transferring to Wisconsin-Green Bay.
 After going undrafted, he landed in Luxmbourg to begin his professional career.

 From there it was off to Mexico, where McKinnie remembered having a hard time just finding a place to watch NBA games on TV.
+He would go into a Buffalo Wild Wings bar and slip the bartender a couple dollars to put a Warriors playoff game on the television.

-“I used to go to Buffalo Wild Wings and watch all the playoff games.”
+“When I was in Mexico I used to go to Buffalo Wild Wings and watch all the playoff games,” he told KPIX 5.
+“It’s crazy.”

 He returned home and paid $150 to tryout with the Chicago Bulls G-League team.
 A successful stint there, led to a contract with the Toronto Raptors last season, and now he’s carved out a role for himself with the NBA’s most successful franchise.